MicrosoftDocs/visualstudio-docs/docs/python/learning-django-in-visual-studio-step-02-create-an-app.md

 To experiment with different regular expressions, try online tools such as [regex101.com](https://regex101.com) at [pythex.org](http://www.pythex.org).

-## Step 2-3: render a view using HTML
+## Step 2-3: Render a view using HTML

 The `index` function that you have so far in `views.py` generates nothing more than a plain-text HTTP response for the page.
 Most real-world web pages, of course, respond with rich HTML pages that often incorporate live data.
 Indeed, the primary reason to define a view using a function is so you can generated that content dynamically.